johnfn/ts2gd/README.md

 ### yield

 Godot lets you do `yield(object, signal)`.
-We'd like to autocomplete signal names - unfortunately, `yield` is a reserved word in TypeScript, not a function.
+We'd like to autocomplete signal names, but `yield` is a keyword in TypeScript, which can't provide completion like functions can.
 So, you can continue to use `yield` if you'd like, but you can also use the global function `Yield`. `Yield` works just like `yield` but provides type completion on the signal argument.

 ### Vector2 / Vector3 operator overloading

 TypeScript sadly has no support for operator overloading.

-For now, you have to write code like this:
+There are two alternatives:

+#### Use my forked TypeScript compiler

+I forked TS and added support for Vectors, so you can do `Vector2(1, 1) + Vector(2, 2)` like normal.

+#### Use replacement methods

+I realize that using a forked TS compiler might not be the best option for everyone, so I provide an alternative solution.

 ```
 const v1 = Vector(1, 2)